-For more insider advice on how to navigate this town, see our Tips for Visiting San José.
+For more insider advice on navigating this beautiful, bustling city, see our tips for visiting San José.

 Many visitors come to Costa Rica on wellness and spirituality excursions.
-You can find a number of health lodges and yoga retreats throughout the country, particularly on the Pacific coast.
-But you don't have to wait until you get out of the capital to rejuvenate mind, body, and soul.
-You can simply make the 20-minute jaunt north of San José's Juan Santamaría International Airport, on the outskirts of the Alajuela neighborhood, to Asclepios.
+You can find several health lodges and yoga retreats throughout the country, particularly on the Pacific coast.
+Still, you don't have to wait until you get out of the capital to rejuvenate mind, body, and soul!
+You can simply travel north of San José to the surrounding countryside, particularly the Alajuela region of Costa Rica.

 Finca Rosa Blanca Coffee Plantation

 Costa Rica has become a fixture on the global coffee trail.
 More and more, adherents of the "third wave" movement are discovering the high quality of Costa Rican beans.
-Many say their deliciousness derives from the volcanic soil in which the plants grow.
-You can discover the secrets yourself when you stay at Finca Rosa Blanca, a hideaway plantation and organic coffee farm situated on 40 acres in the highlands just above San José.
+Many say the deliciousness derives from the country's volcanic soil in which the plants grow.
+You can find the secrets yourself when you stay at Finca Rosa Blanca, a hideaway plantation and organic coffee farm situated on 40 acres in the highlands just above San José.

 There's nothing not to love about Finca Rosa Blanca.
 The white-washed main building is part Santorini villa, part Latin American hacienda.
-Within, there are 14 luxurious rooms that accommodate between 2-5 people depending on the class of accommodation.
+Inside you'll find 14 luxurious rooms that accommodate two to five people.
 Modern conveniences abound, and the master suites feature grotto-like rock tubs.
-But guests really come here for the high-quality arabica coffee sustainably grown on site—you can tour the coffee farm with the help of a bilingual guide.
+But guests really come here for the high-quality arabica coffee sustainably grown on-site—you can tour the coffee farm with the help of a bilingual guide.
 Last but not least, birders will get a kick out of the 130 species found fluttering around the surrounding forest.